docker-library/docs/kafka/content.md

 Apache Kafka is an open-source event streaming platform used to collect, process, store, and integrate data at scale in real time.
 It powers numerous use cases including stream processing, data integration, and pub/sub messaging.

 Kafka was originally developed at LinkedIn, was open sourced in 2011, and became an Apache Software Foundation project in 2012.
-It is used by thousands of organizations globally to power mission-critical real-time applications, from stock exchanges, to e-commerce applications, to IoT monitoring & analytics, to name a few.
+It is used by thousands of organizations globally to power mission-critical real-time applications, from stock exchanges, to e-commerce applications, to IoT monitoring &amp; analytics, to name a few.

 %%LOGO%%